-The rest of this paper is laid out as follows.
-Section 2 provides background information on the Indian electricity sector, and the surrounding institutional and political structures.
-Section 3 discusses the empirical strategy for identifying evidence of political corruption in electricity billing.
-The next section, Section 4, describes the data sets used in this analysis.
+The layout of the rest of this paper is as follows: Section 2 provides institutional and political details for the Indian context.
+Section 3 covers the empirical strategy and Section 4, describes the data used.
 I show evidence of corruption in Section 5.
-Section 6 discusses the welfare implications of corruption by politicians, and Section 7 concludes.
+Section 6 discusses the welfare implications of political corruption, and Section 7 concludes.